 Although the Chihuahua has been around for centuries, its popularity really skyrocketed in the United States in the 1990s.
 Since then, this small dog has been a favorite of dog lovers.
 Here are 16 things you should know about the breed before you decide to own one.

-It’s the world’s smallest fully-grown dog breed.
+The Chihuahua breed is the world’s smallest fully-grown dog breed.

 You’ll pay a big price for a tiny pup.